From haunted houses, royal ghosts, headless horsemen and tragic railway children, Gloucestershire is home to some terrifying ghost stories.

 A sad tale that has been passed down the generations is that a strange woman dressed in black visited the graves of the two unknown children late into the 1950s, when it is thought that she also died.
 And now, two lonely and lost ghostly railway children, walking hand-in-hand have been spotted hovering near the site of the crash.

 The Dick Whittington, a 15th century merchant’s house in Gloucester, has a fascinating history.
 Originally built for Richard Whittington, nephew of the legendary Dick Whittington, the pub is now frequented by paranormal investigators after a hunched figure kept reappearing.

 This strange man was reportedly seen walking around in the cellar and has caused workmen to flee the building.
 Lights have also been seen floating over the bar, while furniture eerily moves itself around the building.

-She was said to have been searching for an inmate that killed her, returning to the prison every night in her quest for revenge – with ghostly activity particularly strong in cell 25 on the A3 landing.
+She was said to have been searching for the inmate that killed her, returning to the prison every night in her quest for revenge, with ghostly activity particularly strong in cell 25 on the A3 landing.

 The Gloucester residential street of Tweenbrook Avenue could hardly pass for the setting of a horror movie, but families are reported to have been ‘driven out’ by paranormal forces.